Starting Enrollment at NPC as an International Student

 Submit the following documents.

-- MMR immunization shot record (measles, mumps and rubella).
+- MMR immunization shot record (measles, mumps and rubella), two MMR’s are acquired before arrival in the United States

-- Complete a screening for tuberculosis (T.B.) after arrival in the U.S.
+- Complete a screening for tuberculosis (T.B.) after arrival in the United States

 All documents must be submitted to: